Getting beyond the home inspection is sort of like advancing to the next level in a video game.

 Your agent will work with you to negotiate those requests.
 Don’t want to be responsible for a repair?
 (Maybe it’s best if the buyer has the fix made by their own contractor anyway.)
 Your agent may be able to negotiate a price credit with the buyer instead.

-In addition, back when you put the home on the market, you were required to disclose to buyers the home’s “material defects” — anything you know about the home that can either have a significant impact on the market value of the property or impair the safety of the house for occupants.
+In addition, back when you put the home on the market, you were required to disclose to buyers the home’s “material defects” — anything you knew about the home that could either have a significant impact on the market value of the property or impair the safety of the house for occupants.
 Material defects tend to be big underlying problems, like foundation cracks, roof leaks, basement flooding, or termite infestation.

 What a Home Inspection Covers Depends on the Home

 Every home is different, so the items checked during your property’s inspection may vary.
 But home inspectors typically look at the following areas during a basic inspection: